 We award both stock options and performance-based restricted stock to our named executive officers.
 In combination, we believe these awards provide a balanced focus on sustainable long-term shareholder value creation and retention of key executives.
 The value of the awards is reflective of market practice within our compensation peer group.
-We have consistently used adjusted EBITDA and operating cash flow (less capital expenditures and capitalized software) as the metrics for determining the vesting of performance-based restricted stock awards as these two metrics are strongly correlated with the value our shareholders receive from Company performance.
-The target value of the awards granted to our named executive officers in January 2022 is set forth below.
-The total target value of awards for 2022 increased over 2021 by 4.7% for Mr. Hunn, 4.4% for Mr. Crisci, 5.0% for Mr. Stipancich, and 4.4% for Mr. Conley.
+We have historically used adjusted EBITDA and operating cash flow (less capital expenditures and capitalized software) as the metrics for determining the vesting of performancebased restricted stock awards as these two metrics have been strongly correlated with the value our shareholders received from Company performance.
+Starting in 2024, we will commence using adjusted net earnings and relative total shareholder return as the metrics as such aligns with our future growth ambitions and reflects the cost of capital utilized to support our strategy.
+The target value of the awards granted to our named executive officers in March 2023 is set forth below.
+The total target value of awards for 2023 remained at the same level as 2022 for Mr. Hunn, and increased 41.8% for Mr. Conley, reflecting his promotion to Chief Financial Officer in early 2023, and 28.9% for Mr. Stipancich, reflecting his significant contributions with respect to the continued development and implementation of Roper's strategic capital deployment process and aligning his compensation closer to that of the market for executives with similar responsibilities.

-Fiscal 2022 Long-Term Equity Awards
+Fiscal 2023 Long-Term Equity Awards

-Value of Value of verformance- Based Total Target Restricted Value of Stock Awards Mr. Hunn \$ 4,632,000 \$ 13,896,000 \$ 18,528,000 Mr. Crisci \$ 1,500,000 \$ 4,400,000 \$ 5,900,000 Mr. Stipancich \$ 920,000 \$ 2,650,000 \$ 3,570,000 Mr. Conley \$ 875,000 \$ 2,650,000 \$ 3,525,000
+Value of Performance- Value of Based Total Targe Stock Restricted Value of Options Stock Awards Mr. Hunn \$ 4,632,000 \$ 13,896,000 \$ 18,528,0 Mr. Conley \$ 1,250,000 \$ 3,750,000 \$ 5,000,0 Mr. Stipancich \$ 1,150,000 \$ 3,450,000 \$ 4,600,0